nobrefelipe/atomic_lite/README.md

 # Atomic Lite
-Atomic Lite is a simple and light weight state manager for Flutter.
+Atomic Lite is a simple and light weight extension to manage state state in Flutter.
 It is based on the Atomic State pattern.

 Atomic State implies using Atoms as a single source of the state.